Addressing Common Concerns About Facelift

 At The Plastic Surgery Group, nothing matters more to us than the safety and satisfaction of our patients.
-We understand that making the decision to undergo facelift is something that requires careful thought and consideration.
+We understand that making the decision to undergo a facelift is something that requires careful thought and consideration.
 Although you are probably looking forward to turning back the clock on facial aging, you may have some concerns or even fears about surgery.
 This blog post is dedicated to putting those fears to rest so you can have a safe and satisfying facelift experience.

-Our plastic surgeons have devoted their careers to acquiring the skills necessary to produce natural and beautiful results.
+Our plastic surgeons have devoted their careers to acquire the skills necessary to produce natural and beautiful results.
 We are committed to helping you look like a younger and more refreshed version of yourself (not a different person altogether).
-During the consultative phase, we will work with you to identify your desired results and plan a surgery to help you achieve your goals in a way that looks natural.
+During the consultative phase, we will work with you to identify your desired results and plan surgery to help you achieve your goals in a way that looks natural.

 Pain During or After Surgery

 Pain is an incredibly common fear and something that our plastic surgeons take very seriously.
 Anesthesia is administered during the procedure so you will not feel or remember anything from surgery.
 After the procedure, we will prescribe medication to ensure you remain comfortable throughout your recovery.
-You may experience some soreness, tingling or numbness throughout your recovery and we will do our best to explain what you can expect to help ease any concerns.
+You may experience some soreness, tingling, or numbness throughout your recovery and we will do our best to explain what you can expect to help ease any concerns.

 Our plastic surgeons have spent years mastering their craft, so they have techniques that allow them to produce great results with minimal scarring.
 We plan incisions carefully and use other surgical strategies to ensure scarring is hidden from view or blends into the natural transitions of the skin.